PSHE

 Implementation

-PSHE is taught weekly through the Jigsaw scheme, which combines mindfulness, emotional literacy, and social skills development.
-Lessons are delivered in six thematic units across the year:
+PSHE is taught weekly through the Jigsaw PSHE scheme, which combines emotional literacy, mindfulness and social skills development within a carefully structured curriculum.

 Impact